mootools/mootools-more/Docs/Drag/Slider.md

 ### Notes

-- Slider originally uses the 'tick' event to set the style of the knob to a new position.
+- By default Slider uses the 'tick' event to set the style of the knob to a new position.

 ### Returns